browndeer/coprthr/doc/coprthr_api_ref/coprthr_api_ref.md

-As a simple example showing the use of these calls, the program below performs the following steps: 1) check cross-compiler version, 2) check available cross-compiler targets, 3) compile a simple thread function creating a a program struct suitable for use with the COPRTHR API run-time,
+As a simple example showing the use of these calls, the program below performs the following steps: 1) check cross-compiler version, 2) check available cross-compiler targets, 3) compile a simple thread function creating a program struct suitable for use with the COPRTHR API run-time,
 4) write the compiled binary object to a file, and 5) read the written file creating a new program struct.